stclib/STC/README.md

 <details>
 <summary>Specifying template parameters</summary>

-## Specifying template parameters
+## Defining template parameters

-Each templated type requires one `#include`, even if it's the same container base type, as described earlier.
+Only `i_key` is strictly required to be specified.
+The template parameters are given by a `#define i_xxxx` statement.
+Each templated type instantiation requires a consecutive `#include`, even if the same container base type was included earlier.
+The possible template parameters are:
-The template parameters are given by a `#define i_xxxx` statement, where *xxxx* is the parameter name.
-The list of template parameters:

 - `i_type` *ContType*, *KeyType*[, *ValType*] is a shorthand for defining `i_type`, `i_key` (and `i_val`)
  individually, as described next.